pgroonga/pgroonga.github.io/reference/parameters/enable-wal.md

 If you enable WAL support, update performance will be decreased because some extra disk writes are needed.

 The default value is `off`.
 It means that PGroonga doesn't generate WAL even when you're using PostgreSQL 9.6 or later.
-It'll be `on` by default when this feature is marked as stable.

 ## Syntax